NoodleExtensionsCommunity/How-to-Noodle/README.md

 # Folders
 Each folder has It's own little category in which everything is described.
 Have fun learning, if you want something added or contribute to this, open a pull request, an issue or message me on discord.

+# Credits
+Sands#4600 - for originally teaching me about noodle

+Discovered#0001 - for teaching me functions

+Reaxt#0001 - for the original script

+[Noodle Extensions Community](https://discord.gg/DVB6kvGVpa) - for being a great place to take inspiration from